 Women’s Saltwater Duck Boot with Thinsulate by Sperry

-Our final option is the Women’s Saltwater Duck Boot with Thinsulate by Sperry.
+A lightweight option is the Women’s Saltwater Duck Boot with Thinsulate by Sperry.
 These are a slightly different style that uses Thinsulate rather than shearling to keep your feet dry and warm.
 They are good for walking around since they are relatively lightweight and are one of the least bulky of the duck styles.
 Most people can wear this design comfortably for driving.
 Since they are relatively low, they wouldn’t be the best option for deep snow or extreme conditions, but they will work well for rain and light snow.

 Available from Sperry